-Once you have reviewed all of the MAT course content in Part One, you must complete testing in order to receive a MAT certificate.
-You will complete a written test and three (3) skills demonstrations (random skills competency, liquid measuring competency, and epinephrine auto-injector [EpiPen® or Auvi-QTM] skills competency).
+Once you have reviewed all the MAT course content in Part One, you must complete testing to receive a MAT certificate.
+You will complete a written test and three (3) skills demonstrations (random skills competency, liquid measuring competency, and epinephrine auto-injector [EpiPen® or Auvi-Q®] skills competency).
 This part of MAT Independent Study is completed in a classroom with an approved MAT Trainer.
-Before you are tested, you will have time to practice all of the skills you studied with an approved MAT Trainer and ask questions.
+Before you are tested by the MAT Trainer, you will have time to practice all the skills you studied and to ask questions.